rgsommer777/05-Homework/README.md

 Assets/screenshots/dayPlannerScreenshot.png

 ## What I Learned
-Used moment.js for the first time and found it useful for time-based manipulations and formatting
+Used moment.js for the first time and found it useful for time-based manipulations and formatting .
+Also had a chance to work more in depth with objects and writing and reading them from local storage.

 ## Links
 GitHub link to project file repo: https://github.com/rgsommer777/05-Homework <br>